dmiller/clojure-clr-next/_posts/2025-10-15-fn-star-talkin-bout-my-generation.md

 - `ProtocolCallsites`: places where protocol methods are called.

 `Constants` contributes static fields to the function class. `Closes` defines the values needed for the constructor of the function class. `KeywordCallsites` and `ProtocolCallsites` also contribute static fields.
-We'll discuss keyword callsites in [C4: Key in-site][TBD].
-We'll discuss protocol callsites in [C4: Is there a protocol for that?][TBD].
+We'll discuss keyword callsites in [C4: Key in-site]{{site.baseurl}}{% post_url 2025-10-19-key-in-site %}.
+We'll discuss protocol callsites in [C4: Is there a protocol for that?]{{site.baseurl}}{% post_url 2025-10-20-is-there-a-protocol-for-that %}.

 Let's look at some examples.